WDOTS/wdots.github.io/README.md

 ## Guidelines

+- Before committing, please run `npm run lint` and ensure there are no linting errors or warnings
 - Before raising a pull request please test that the website works in the latest version of all major browsers (Chrome, Firefox, Safari, Edge)